amac-lfc/frsystem/README.md

 ### MaskRecognition

-Contains a jupyter notebook that covers experiments with transfer learning to determine the best model in terms of face mask detection.
+Contains a jupyter notebook that covers experiments with transfer learning to determine the best model in terms of face mask detection, and a program that uses the system from FaceRecognition folder to classify a face mask in real time.

 ### MaskFaceRecognition